Español English

 Prune faded flowers to favor the appearance of new inflorescences; cut above the 3rd leaf from the base of the plant.

-They are propagated from seed sown in spring, from cuttings of non-flowering shoots in summer or by division in spring or after flowering.
+Forget-me-nots is propagated from seed sown in spring, from cuttings of non-flowering shoots in summer or by division in spring or after flowering.

 Images of the plant Myosotis or Forget-me-nots